dotnet/msbuild/documentation/specs/static-graph.md

 1. The project builds itself multiple times like multitargeting.
 This will be seen as a single graph node
 2. A different set of global properties are used to choose the dimension like with Configuration or Platform.
 The project graph supports this via multiple entry points.

-Note that multiple entry points will not useable from the command-line due to the inability to express it properly, and so programatic access must be used in that case.
+Note that multiple entry points will not useable from the command-line due to the inability to express it concisely, and so programatic access must be used in that case.

 **OPEN ISSUE:** What about MSBuild calls which pass in global properties not on the ProjectReference?
 Worse, if the global properties are computed at runtime?
 The sfproj SDK does this with PublishDir, which tells the project where to put its outputs so the referencing sfproj can consume them.
 We may need to work with sfproj folks and other SDK owners, which may not be necessarily a bad thing since already the sfproj SDK requires 2 complete builds of dependencies (normal ProjectReference build + this PublishDir thing) and can be optimized.
 A possible short term fix: Add nodes to graph to special case these kinds of SDKs.
 This is only really a problem for isolated builds.

 Note that graph cycles are disallowed, even if they're using disconnected targets.
 This is a breaking change, as today you can have two projects where each project depends on a target from the other project, but that target doesn't depend the default target or anything in its target graph.

 ### Building a project graph
-When building a graph, project references should be built before the projects that reference them, as opposed to the classical msbuild scheduler which builds projects just in time.
+When building a graph, project references should be built before the projects that reference them, as opposed to the existing msbuild scheduler which builds projects just in time.

-For example if project A depends on project B, then project B should build first, then project A. Classical msbuild scheduling would start building project A, reach an MSBuild task for project B, pause project A, build project B, then resume project A once unblocked.
+For example if project A depends on project B, then project B should build first, then project A. Existing msbuild scheduling would start building project A, reach an MSBuild task for project B, yield project A, build project B, then resume project A once unblocked.

 Building in this way should make better use of parallelism as all CPU cores can be saturated immediately, rather than waiting for projects to get to the phase in their execution where they build their project references.
 More subtly, less execution state needs to be held in memory at any given time as there are no paused builds waiting to be unblocked.
-Strange scheduling conditions like a long project chain being scheduled on one MSBuild node while the other are all idle can also be avoided.
+Knowing the shape of the graph may be able to better inform the scheduler to prevent scheduling projects that could run in parallel onto the same node.

 ### Inferring which targets to run for a project within the graph
-In the classic traversal, the referencing project chooses which targets to call on the referenced projects and may call into a project multiple times with different target lists and global properties (examples in [project reference protocol](https://github.com/Microsoft/msbuild/blob/master/documentation/ProjectReference-Protocol.md)).
+In the classic traversal, the referencing project chooses which targets to call on the referenced projects and may call into a project multiple times with different target lists and global properties (examples in [project reference protocol](../ProjectReference-Protocol.md)).
 When building a graph, where projects are built before the projects that reference them, we have to determine the target list to execute on each project statically.

 To do this, we need to explicitly describe the project-to-project calling patterns in such a way that a graph build can infer the entry targets for a project.
-These protocols typically consist of recursively calling the same target on all referenced projects (e.g. build, clean, rebuild), but for generality each project may define its own calling pattern.

 Each project specifies the project reference protocol targets it supports, in the form of a target mapping: `target -> targetList`.
 The `target` represents the project reference entry target, and the `targetList` represents the list of targets that `target` ends up calling on each referenced project.